raaavioli/DD2358-Software-Engineering-HPC/README.md

 Building the docker container requires you to have Docker installed and the daemon running.

 > \> cd Exercise-4
+>
 > \> sudo docker build -t exercise4:latest .

 Building the image may take several minutes due to installation of OpenBLAS

+After build is finished, simply run the container
 > \> sudo docker run --rm exercise4:latest